0xchase/Modality_old/readme.md

 # Todo

+PRIORITY -
-PRIORITY - implement callFunction - gives args necessary to return specific value Implement analysis command
+implement callFunction - gives args necessary to return specific value Use inspect.b with call to print calls/other info in a tree When state splits, print [1|2] => [1|3] with split address Use inspect.b with simprocedure to update this information Print function return values if in CONFIG
+Deal with offets for PIE
+Create log for each state.
+On hooks, add information to state "log" string

 Change printing format to have [DEBUG] [PRINT] [HOOK] etc Detect path explosion